hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Sequences in GlobalTimeline

 - [ ] the tree sequence is resizeable both left and right, this can be reversed
+- [ ] when 3 sequences are selected and one tries to resize all get deselected except the one that gets resized
 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
 - [ ] the day sequence can be dragged to the middle layer onto a free spot
 - [ ] the night sequence can't be dragged or resized beyond the left timeline bounds